OfekN-mods/crafting-on-a-stick/README.md

     "item.crafting_on_a_stick.smithing_table": "Smithing Table on a Stick",
     "item.crafting_on_a_stick.anvil": "Anvil on a Stick",
     "item.crafting_on_a_stick.chipped_anvil": "Chipped Anvil on a Stick",
-    "item.crafting_on_a_stick.damaged_anvil": "Damaged Anvil on a Stick" }
+    "item.crafting_on_a_stick.damaged_anvil": "Damaged Anvil on a Stick",
+    ...
+}
 ```